micktwomey/2016-techie-christmas-quiz/questions/round2.md

 ---

-# Name the animals sounds combined to create Chewbacca’s voice
+## Name the utility that automatically builds the executable and libraries from source code which was originally created by Stuart Feldman in 1997 at Bell Labs?

 ---

-## Name the utility that automatically builds the executable and libraries from source code which was originally created by Stuart Feldman in 1997 at Bell Labs?
+# Which company developed the IRIX computer operating system?

 ---